 By the summer of 2018, Youxian expected Inventis to have raised the full $50 million, but Yong had raised nothing.
 According to the directors, the Inventis founder started stalling and eventually stopped responding to messages and calls as of September that year.

 Youxian says its repeated attempts to get in touch with Yong have been unsuccessful.
 The firm had also attempted to contact Joshua Lim and Kenny Ng – former executives at Inventis – with whom Youxian had previously engaged.
-The pair had left the firm in 2016 to establish their own investment advisory company, IJK Capital Partners.
-The Youxian directors say that when they were finally able to reach Lim and Ng in October last year, the pair said they were as much the “victims of Yong’s misrepresentation” as Youxian was.
+The pair had left the firm in 2016 to establish their own investment advisory company, IJK Capital Partners, according to LinkedIn.
+The Youxian directors, however, were still receiving Inventis emails from the pair as of October 2018.
+The directors say that when they were finally able to reach Lim and Ng in October last year, the pair said they were as much the “victims of Yong’s misrepresentation” as Youxian was.
 PEI’s attempts to reach Lim and Ng have been met with no response.

 Four other market sources who have contacted PEI since October last year claim they met Yong at an industry conference in Asia or Russia or had been his former students.
 Descriptions of their first impressions share common threads: Yong was “charismatic” and positioned himself as a prominent and well-connected investor in China.